Cannes Marché du Film 2026 · For Distributors & Festivals

 Strezo Stamatovski

-A physically strong, warm-hearted follower guided by instinct and loyalty, Tomar is grounded in the body and attached to comfort.
+A physically strong, warm-hearted follower guided by instinct and loyalty.
+Tomar is grounded in the body and attached to comfort, family.
 Tested by hunger and responsibility, he discovers unexpected courage and depth, revealing that simple goodness and compassion are as vital as intellect or talent.

 Clive Russell as MASTER OF MASTERS